Salomons - CCCU

 Experience:

-Minimum of 12 months of clinically relevant experience (or equivalent part-time)
+Minimum 12 months clinically relevant experience (or equivalent part-time) at time of application.

 Residence:

-Applications are only accepted from UK residents, who are entitled to work full-time in the UK for the duration of the course (3 years) and are eligible for Home Fee status with the university.
+entitled to work full-time in the UK for the 3 years of the course

 Application: